Employee Time Tracking Compliance for Small Businesses

 Key U.S. Time Tracking Laws

-If you run a business in the U.S., there’s one law you absolutely need to know when it comes to time tracking: the Fair Labor Standards Act (FLSA).
-It covers most employers and sets the baseline rules for wages, overtime, and keeping records of employee hours.
+If you run a business in the U.S., there’s one law you absolutely need to know when it comes to tracking employee hours - the Fair Labor Standards Act (FLSA).

 Fair Labor Standards Act (FLSA)

-The FLSA requires you to keep accurate records for all non-exempt employees.
-That means tracking:
+The FLSA requires you to maintain accurate records for all non-exempt employees.
+In plain terms, you’ll need to track:

-You don’t have to use any one method—paper timesheets, digital time clocks, or software are all fine.
-What matters is that the records are clear, complete, and ready if the Department of Labor ever asks to see them.
-You’ll need to keep most records for at least three years.
+What matters is that your records are clear, accurate, and easy to produce if the Department of Labor ever asks to see them.
+Most records must be kept for at least three years.

 Exempt vs. Non-Exempt Employees